Marketing teams can profit from using project management software tools, says Jennifer Bridges, PMP, and she provides these tips.

 - Projects for clients or marketing campaigns

 Any job that has a start and a finish is a project and can be run more efficiently with project management software.
+Marketing management is not an exception to this.
+You can use ProjectManager to keep track of all the tasks, costs, time and resources that you invest into your marketing campaigns.

 Pro-Tip: Another way to manage projects better is by setting up tasks to trigger invoicing, paying or closing contracts when you’re milestones are met.
 You can also link those tasks if they’re dependent on one another.